 Our External Affairs Department leads the Sustainability Advisory Committee and is charged with facilitating the development and implementation of the sustainability program across the company, ensuring accountability through data collection, coordinated decision-making, and transparent communications.
 Program progress and key indicators are reported to our leadership team and Board of Directors, prompting new guidance and program evolution.

 We view our suppliers and vendors as vital partners in bringing sustainable energy to millions of people and creating value for our host communities and society at large.
-Pattern Development sources wind turbines and major electrical equipment from a wide variety of suppliers, both domestic and international, and uses North American-based engineering, procurement, and construction companies to design and build projects.
+We source wind turbines and major electrical equipment from a wide variety of suppliers, both domestic and international, and use North American-based engineering, procurement, and construction companies to design and build projects.

-We also purchase goods and services to support our business activities, including Information Technology (IT) software, office supplies, insurance, employee training, and professional services for accounting, engineering, IT, and environmental matters.
-Together, Pattern Energy and Pattern Development rely on more than 1,000 suppliers to achieve our business objectives.
+In addition, we purchase goods and services to support our business activities, including Information Technology (IT) software, office supplies, insurance, employee training, and professional services for accounting, engineering, IT, and environmental matters.
+Overall, we rely on more than 1,000 suppliers to achieve our business objectives.

 Our Master Materials and Services Contract mandates suppliers comply with all applicable laws, codes, and standards relating to human rights and child labor; limiting impacts to the environment; and prohibiting compulsory or forced labor, discriminatory employment practices, corruption, extortion, and bribery.
 We are working on updating our other standard procurement contracts for equipment, goods, and services to contain similar language.

 Active stakeholder engagement is essential for the success of our business and for achieving our mission to transition the world to renewable energy.
-We define our stakeholders as entities or groups that can affect, or be affected by, the performance of Pattern Energy and Pattern Development.
+We define our stakeholders as entities or groups that can affect, or be affected by, our performance.

 Working closely with our stakeholders at every stage of a project’s lifecycle supports our sustainability goals by enabling us to capture and apply a wide range of input and perspectives.
 This allows us to deliver products that better meet the needs of our customers and project lenders and to design and operate facilities better suited for the surrounding communities and environments.